junxit/us-congress-bills-115/metadata.md

 - 2017-08-02 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 115-142.
 - 2017-08-02 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 115-142.
 - 2017-08-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 192.
+- 2017-08-03 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4892; text: CR S4892)
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4892; text: CR S4892)